-1. First, you need to do a moisture vapour transmission rate test.
+• First, you need to do a moisture vapour transmission rate test.
 This test will determine the moisture levels of the slab.
 Concrete is porous in nature and the water vapour from the ground below may get trapped under the wood flooring and cause moulds to grow.
 Ideally you should aim for a reading of 35-40% air humidity and/or 2-3% moisture content in the concrete.

-3. Then, you need to place the engineered wood flooring right in the room where it will be installed for about 3 or 4 days, so it can get used to the room’s temperature and humidity.
+• Then you need to place the engineered wood flooring in the room where it will be installed - ideally for around 3 or 4 days - so it can get used to the room temperature and humidity.

-Before doing the actual installation, make sure to fully read the installation guidelines on the manual provided by the manufacturer and use the recommended installation method.
-It is important to note that if engineered wood floor is not properly installed over the concrete slab, this will not be covered by the warranty.
+Finally, before commencing the installation, make sure to fully read the manufacturer's guidelines and use their recommended installation method.
+It is important to note that if engineered wood floor is not properly installed, it will not be covered by the manufacturer's warranty.